 What is Private Judging?

-Alabama Private Judge Act - Act 2012-266 authorized the appointment of former or retired judges to serve as private judges in certain district and circuit court cases; and to provide that a private judge would receive compensation for his or her service.
+Alabama Act 2012-266 authorized the appointment of former or retired judges to serve as private judges in certain district and circuit court cases; and to provide that a private judge would receive compensation for his or her service.
 It was enacted February 7, 2012 by the Legislature of Alabama.
-The full text of the Act is at the following links:

 Find a Private Judge